snowe2010/fylla/README.md

 ## Todo list

-* Use description if banner isn't present,
+* Use description if banner isn't present
-* add completion parameter to Option class to use by default,
+* add completion parameter to Option class to use by default
-* allow zsh_completion and bash_completion to be called from _anywhere_, and
+* allow zsh_completion and bash_completion to be called from _anywhere_
-* allow supplying custom templates.
+* allow supplying custom templates